Criminal Record Sealing in Colorado

 The process of sealing your record in Denver is a lengthy and often complex one, requiring you to petition multiple parties, pay fees, and, in some cases, appear in court to defend your request for sealing.
 If the petitioning procedure and paperwork are handled improperly, your petition may be denied.
 That’s why it’s in your best interest to hire a top criminal defense attorney with experience in the sealing procedure.
 A knowledgeable record sealing attorney can guide you through the petitioning process step-by-step, greatly increasing your chances of success.
 If a court appearance is necessary, a lawyer can appear on your behalf.

-Kevin Cahill is a long-time Denver criminal defense attorney who is intimately familiar with the laws surrounding record sealing in Colorado.
+Kevin Cahill is a long-time Denver expungement attorney who is intimately familiar with the laws surrounding record sealing in Colorado.
 He has helped many clients from Glendale, Englewood, and other areas of South Denver petition to have their record sealed successfully, enabling them to move on and lead normal, fruitful lives.
 Mr. Cahill can help you determine the eligibility of your unique case, and counsel you through the process to ensure the best possible outcome for your petition to have your criminal record sealed.

 Is My Criminal Case Eligible for Sealing?